Revisiting Visual Understanding in Multimodal Reasoning through a Lens of Image Perturbation: Observation

-Through this simple exploratory experiment, it suggests that current MLLMs might not effectively integrate their visual capabilities into mathematical reasoning.
-We hypothesize that a caption-augmented language model establishes a natural lower bound for the performance of an ideal vision-language model on visual reasoning tasks, under the assumption that both models possess comparable language understanding capabilities.
+Specifically, On MathVision~\cite{wang2024math}, the 7B language model Qwen2.5-7B~\cite{yang2024qwen2} achieves a score of 24.3, nearly matching its multimodal counterpart Qwen2.5-VL-7B~\cite{bai2025qwen2_5_vl} at 25.6.
+Remarkably, when augmented with captions generated by Qwen2.5-VL-7B, Qwen2.5-7B improves to 28.8, surpassing Qwen2.5-VL-7B using raw visual input.
+This effect is not limited to small-scale models.
+QwQ-Preview (32B) achieves 37.3 on MathVision~\cite{wang2025mathvision}, but rises to 42.9 with captions, exceeding the much larger 72B multimodal QvQ-Preview, which scores only 35.6.
+MathVerse~\cite{zhang2024mathverse} demonstrates consistent results, reinforcing that this phenomenon is not confined to a single benchmark.
+Through this simple exploratory experiment, it suggests that current MLLMs might not effectively integrate their visual capabilities into reasoning tasks.
+We hypothesize that a caption-augmented language model establishes a natural lower bound for the performance of an ideal multimodal model on visual reasoning tasks, under the assumption that both models possess comparable language understanding capabilities.
 Since image captions are compressed representations of visual content, they inherently contain less information than the original images.
 Thus, a well-aligned and effective MLLM, which can directly access and process raw visual inputs, should in principle outperform or at least match a language model that only relies on generated captions.
 When this expectation is not met, it suggests that the MLLM may be underutilizing visual information or that its vision-language alignment is suboptimal.

-This observation motivates our investigation into strategies that can improve how MLLMs leverage and integrate visual inputs for mathematical reasoning.
+To further probe the insufficient utilization of visual information in current MLLMs, we conduct robustness tests by applying controlled perturbations to the visual inputs.
+We deliberately begin with the simplest possible perturbation: random rotation.
+This transformation preserves all semantic content and should not pose difficulty for a robust MLLM.
+As shown in Table~\ref{tab:observation}, however, this simple change leads to severe degradation.
+For instance,Qwen2.5-VL-7B suffers a 16.3-point decline on MathVista, while similar drops are observed on MathVision, MathVerse and We-Math.
+Such consistent patterns across benchmarks indicate that the issue is systematic rather than benchmark-specific.
+These findings highlight that current MLLMs are fragile and sensitive to visual perturbations, reinforcing our earlier observation that they fail to effectively leverage raw visual inputs in reasoning tasks.

+Based on these observations, it naturally reminds us to revisit the role of visual processing in multimodal reasoning.
+Rather than treating the fragility of current MLLMs under simple perturbations as a limitation to be avoided, we instead view it as an opportunity to better understand their reliance on visual inputs.
+By deliberately introducing structured variations, we can not only gain deeper insights into how MLLMs respond to different visual perturbations but also identify ways to strengthen the perceptual robustness.

-\subsection{Visual Perturbation Strategies}
+\section{Visual Perturbation Strategies}